We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 Mon - Sat: 10:00 am - 6:00 pm

 Located between Macy's Furniture/BevMo and Pier 1.

 Lesser Goldfinches – Local Photo by Laura Milholland – Get this feeder

 There are two species of goldfinches commonly seen at feeders in the Bay Area, Lesser Goldfinches and American Goldfinches.
 Both are present year round (although Lesser Goldfinches visit feeders much less in summer) and may be attracted to homes in almost any habitat outside of dense forest.
 Take a look at this article if you'd like to learn more about the finer points of goldfinch identification.

 American Goldfinches may eat normal black oil sunflower, and both species will happily eat hulled sunflower chips alone or in a blend such as our No-Mess.
-The food that is a particular favorite of goldfinches, however, is a seed called Nyjer, or thistle.
-This is a tiny black seed which is highly attractive to goldfinches and Pine Siskins and which will also be eaten by House Finches, juncos, and sparrows.
+One other food that is a particular favorite of goldfinches is a seed called Nyjer, or thistle.
+This is a tiny black seed that is attractive to goldfinches and Pine Siskins and which will also be eaten by House Finches, juncos, and sparrows.
 Why offer Nyjer if hulled sunflower attracts goldfinches and a wider variety of birds?
 Because of what it doesn't attract: squirrels, rodents, jays, and crows all generally give it a pass.

 It is important to use a specialty finch feeder with small feeding ports when offering Nyjer seed; the larger feeding ports on general purpose feeders will encourage other birds to sort through the Nyjer and cause spilling of seed.
 Within the world of finch feeders, however, there are still several options to choose from.

 |Fabric Mesh Sock||$3-$6||Short-lived||Seed exposed to rain||Difficult to add trays and domes|